chris-wood/geolocation-threat-model/draft-geolocation-threat-model.md

 : The geographic location of an entity, e.g., geographic coordinates.

 Anchor:
-: An entity with a well-known and specific geolocation.
+: An entity and geolocation source with a well-known and specific geolocation.

 Relying Party (RP):
 : An entity that wants to learn the geolocation of another entity.